What Is An Incisor Tooth?

 – Chipped Tooth:

 Chipping of the tooth can also affect the incisor teeth in many ways, especially the front incisor tooth.
 It is still ranked as the number#1 dental injury.
 The orthodontist may suggest you to get a crown if the chipped area of the tooth is too large or resin material can also be used to fix the issue.
-However, if the chip is serious enough to damage the pulp of the incisor tooth.
+However, if the chip is serious enough to damage the pulp of the tooth.